danryan/overwatch-client/README.md

 I'm going to assume you've got overwatch-collection running somewhere on your local machine for the purpose of this documention.

+# Configuration

+Configuration of `overwatch` can be done in one of two ways: command-line options, and a config file in the YAML format.
+If no config options are specified, the `overwatch` executable will look for a file called `.overwatchrc` in the `HOME_DIR` of the user that is executing the command.
+Parameters that can be configured in the config file are:

+* Server
+* Port
+* API key

+## Configuration File Format

+    server: overwatch.example.com
+    port: 9090
+    key: asdf1234asdf1234asdf1234asdf234

 ## Help!

 All commands provide a contextual help menu.
 Apped `--selp` to the end of any command or subcommand to bring up its specific help menu.